steinbrueckri/CFLint/CONTRIBUTING.md

 The master branch is considered our stable codebase.
 Most of the development happens in the dev branch resp. local development branches for specific issues.

-# How to contribute?
+## How to contribute

-The main repository of this project is https://github.com/cflint/CFLint.
+The main repository of this project is [CFLint](https://github.com/cflint/CFLint).

 Please fork from there, create a local dev branch from origin/dev (named so that it explains the work in the branch), and submit a pull request against the main repository's dev branch.
 Even better, get in touch with us here on Github before you undertake any work so that it can be coordinated with what we're doing.